 Psychotherapy is a form of treatment that is effective for anxiety, mood and personality problems.
 The treatment is short if possible and long if necessary, depending on the nature of the problem and the person.
 The aim of psychotherapy is to jointly (client and therapist) examine and process the psychological complaints in order to reduce them or make them more manageable.

-There are various forms of psychotherapy: cognitive behavioural therapy, client-oriented therapy, psychodynamic psychotherapy, play psychotherapy and systemic psychotherapy.
+There are various forms of psychotherapy such as cognitive behavioural therapy (CGT) or EMDR.
 In general, we opt for a combination of these forms, also known as integrative psychotherapy.
 The choice always takes place in consultation between the client and the practitioner.

 Cognitive Behavioral Therapy is a form of therapy in which the emphasis is on changing the behaviours and thinking patterns that maintain or exacerbate psychological or physical complaints.
 In the Netherlands, this is the most widely used and researched form of psychotherapy.
 The treatments are a complaint- or problem-oriented and short-term in nature.
 The therapist might utilize exercises and homework to help the client.

 Nijmegen – The Hague – Eindhoven – Hengelo – Groningen